Boone kicks off the holiday season with Festive First Friday

-The Jones House hosted musical performances and lightings of a menorah and the solar Christmas tree throughout the evening.
+The Jones House hosted musical performances and lightings of a menorah and the solar Christmas tree during the night.
 The Watauga High School treble and honors choirs sang a variety of traditional holiday songs as well as holiday songs in French and Spanish.
 Director Brandon Winbush said that Watauga County Schools has fantastic language teachers who helped the students learn pronunciation techniques and hone their performances.

 Horn in the West and the Southern Appalachian Historical Society’s Lampost Carolers followed the WCS choirs with a slate of holiday tunes as well.

-Note: This article was corrected on Dec.
-7 to reflect the correct title for Boone Police Chief Andy LeBeau.